 An attacking player in their Attacking Zone shoots the puck so that it rebounds off the end boards onto the back of the defending team's goal.
 The Referee stops play after players from either team are unable to play the puck off the netting within 3 seconds.
 Where is the ensuing face-off?

-At the Neutral Zone face-off spot nearest to the point where the shot originated.
-Rule References 631(d) and 612(c).
+At the Attacking Zone face-off spot nearest to where the puck landed on the back of the net.
+Rule Reference 631(d).